gear-foundation/gear-wiki/docs/developing-contracts/testing.md

 ---
-sidebar_label: 'Program testing'
+sidebar_label: Program Testing
 sidebar_position: 4
 ---

-# How to test a smart contract
+# How to test a program

-Gear lib [`gtest`](https://github.com/gear-tech/gear/tree/master/gtest) is the recommended option for the smart contracts logic testing.
-This article describes how to test smart contracts using `gtest`.
+Gear [`gtest`](https://github.com/gear-tech/gear/tree/master/gtest) library is the recommended option for the programs (smart contracts) logic testing.
+This article describes how to test programs using `gtest`.

 ## Basics